Restore Ecosystems - Seagrasses - Ocean Central

 -

-Sufficient – At least 2 data points available for trend analysis AND at least one data point in the last 7 yearsInsufficient – Does not have any data at all for analysis Expired – Does not have any data in the last 10 years Not Recent – At least one data point in the last 8 to 10 years Recent – At least one data point in the last 7 years Sufficient – At least 2 data points available for trend analysis AND at least one data point in the last 7 years
+Recent – At least one data point in the last 7 yearsInsufficient – Does not have any data at all for analysis Expired – Does not have any data in the last 10 years Not Recent – At least one data point in the last 8 to 10 years Recent – At least one data point in the last 7 years Sufficient – At least 2 data points available for trend analysis AND at least one data point in the last 7 years

 -